b-n/cv/data/experience.md

 backcolor: '#fafaff'
 ---
-The main technologies that I use daily (since 2020) include (but aren't limited to): Ruby, Ruby on Rails, GoLang, Kubernetes, Docker, Dockerised app development, Tilt, Nginx, GCP, etc.
+The main technologies that I use daily (since 2020) include (but aren't limited to): Ruby, Ruby on Rails, GoLang, Kubernetes, Docker/Containers, Tilt, Nginx, GCP... and likely more.

 My contributions to the open source realm are largely in Rust as those projects generally are targeting speed and memory optimizations.